 Fun Facts:

 Beavers are responsible for creating the wetlands that the wood ducks call home.
 Beavers and wood ducks go hand in hand.
-Woodies are fond of waters with plenty of wooded cover — hence the name — and a new-built beaver pond offers habitat that attracts and keeps wood ducks in the vicinity.
+Woodies are fond of waters with plenty of wooded cover — hence the name — and a newly built beaver pond offers habitat that attracts and keeps wood ducks in the vicinity.
+The

-Beaver Art Exhibit in Seaside, was created by the Wetlands Conservancy to celebrate all things BEAVER.
+The Wetlands Conservancy created the Beaver Art Exhibit in Seaside to celebrate all things BEAVER.
 Signature beaver art will be on display at Fairweather House & Gallery through September.
-In addition, the Seaside Library featured stories and crafts (with beaver sticks provided by Neal Maine and Joyce Hunt/ Necanicum Watershed Council), hands-on stewardship at Beaver Creek with the NCLC.
+In addition, the Seaside Library featured stories and crafts (with beaver sticks provided by Neal Maine and Joyce Hunt/Necanicum Watershed Council) and hands-on stewardship at Beaver Creek with the NCLC.
 “Neal Maine gave a brilliant talk on the ecology of beavers.” –Necanicum Watershed Council BIENNIAL REPORT.

 wetlandsconservancy.org/stewardship/beaver-tales